silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 8 - PID Controller/README.md

 Results
 ---

-I was able to successfully navigate around the test track with the parameters selected for my PID algorithim.
-A video link to my results is posted:
+I was able to successfully navigate around the test track with the parameters selected for my PID algorithim. `main.cpp` lists the iterative process I undertook to determine my coefficients for my PID Controller.
+I adjusted the `P` proportional and 'D' derivative the most to smooth out the oscillations.
+The `I` Integral error aided in the corners when adjusted near the finalization of `P-D` A video link to my results is posted:

 https://youtu.be/WaVhuAvrYF0